- Visit Adelaide and Darwin

 Days 1 - 5: UK to Adelaide

-Fly from the UK to Adelaide where you will be met and welcomed at Adelaide Airport and transferred to the centrally located 4 star Pullman Hotel for a 3 night stay.
+Fly from the UK to Adelaide where you will be met and welcomed at Adelaide Airport and transferred to the centrally located 5 star Stamford Plaza for a 3 night stay.
 There will be a motorhome briefing at the hotel on the morning of day four and in the evening you’re invited to a welcome dinner where you can meet your tour leaders and fellow travellers.
 The rest of the day is yours to enjoy at your leisure.

 Adelaide is situated on the Torrens River and is Australia's fourth largest city.
 Known as the 'City of Churches' Adelaide has an abundance of older buildings, churches and beautiful parklands.
 You have some free time to explore the city from North Terrace, a boulevard of galleries and museums finishing at the brilliant botanic gardens, to Rundle Street which is lined with cafes, bars and restaurants.
 Or perhaps you might like to take a trip out to some of the wonderful vineyards.